upsidedownlabs/NPG-Lite-ArmBand-Software/README.md

 ---

-## Option 3 — Run gesture UI server
+## Option 3- Run gesture UI server

-A browser dashboard showing an animated hand that follows your live gesture, with a confidence bar and per-class probability bars. **This does not press any keys** — it's the safest way to check that everything works.
+A browser dashboard showing an animated hand that follows your live gesture, with a confidence bar and per-class probability bars. **This does not press any keys**- it's the safest way to check that everything works.

 **Board must be ON.**